-The second part is the Supply Chain Management Regulations, GN 868 in GG 27636 dated 30 May 2005, as amended from time to time and promulgated in terms of section 168 of the Municipal Finance Management Act; and
+The second part is the Supply Chain Management Regulations, as amended from time to time and promulgated in terms of section 168 of the Municipal Finance Management Act; and

-The third part is the Preferential Procurement Regulations, R 32 in GG 40533 dated 20 January 2017, as amended from time to time, and promulgated in terms of section 5 of the Preferential Policy Framework Act, Act No. 5 of 2000, which, together with the Supply Chain Management Policy, forms the preferential procurement policy.
+The third part is the Preferential Procurement Regulations, dated 04 November 2022, as amended from time to time, and promulgated in terms of section 5 of the Preferential Policy Framework Act, Act No. 5 of 2000, which, together with the Supply Chain Management Policy, forms the preferential procurement policy.